megamp15/LotteryInformationDownloader/README.md

-# retailLotteryDownloader
+# Lottery Information Downloader
-### Information on the lottery Auto Downloader:
+### Information on the lottery Information Downloader:

 This script automates the retrieval of lottery data from the [Texas Retailer Lottery Website](https://tx-lsp.lotteryservices.com/lsptx/public/lotteryhome) using Selenium and Python.